-- Updates or redesign on project components or activities; - Level of the understanding of the project stakeholders; - Level of satisfaction of all stakeholders; - Attendance list of the participants to the consultation meeting.
+- Updates or redesign on project components or activities; - Level of the understanding of the project stakeholders; - Level of satisfaction of all stakeholders; - Attendance list of the participants to the consultation meeting. - Number of public hearings, consultation meetings and other public discussions/forums conducted within a reporting period (e.g. monthly, quarterly, or annually); - Frequency of public engagement activities; - Number of the selected and participating Schools.

-- Number of public hearings, consultation meetings and other public discussions/forums conducted within a reporting period (e.g. monthly, quarterly, or annually); - Frequency of public engagement activities; - Geographical coverage of public engagement activities - Number of participants in different engagement activities (where applicable) - Newly identified stakeholders - Number of locations and Universities covered by the consultation process; - Number and details of vulnerable individuals involved in consultation meetings; - Number of public grievances received within a reporting period (e.g. monthly, quarterly, or annually) and number of those resolved within the prescribed timeline; - Type of public grievances received; - Number of press materials published/broadcasted in the local, regional, and national media;
+- Number of consultations conducted with the Directors/Principals/ Cooks of the selected schools - Number of awareness activities: workshops, trainings on clean cooking solutions for schools. - Established Criteria for evaluation of performance of the schools in use of the clean cooking; - Geographical coverage of public engagement activities - Number of participants in different engagement activities (where applicable) - Number of newly identified stakeholders and their respective engagement - Number of locations and Universities covered by the consultation process; - Number and details of vulnerable individuals involved in consultation meetings; - Number of public grievances received within a reporting period (e.g. monthly, quarterly, or annually) and number of those resolved within the prescribed timeline; - Type of public grievances received; - Number of press materials published/broadcasted in the local, regional, and national media;